i-dream-of-ai/dreamofai-docs/src/pages/ai-personas.md

 - **Full-Stack Developer:** This persona is useful if you need expert guidance on front-end technologies, back-end programming languages, database management systems, and more.
 You can use prompts like "Responsive Navbar" or "RESTful API with Flask".

 - **Songwriter:** Use this persona when you need help crafting catchy songs.
 It can assist you with lyric writing techniques, song structure, and even drawing inspiration from famous songs.

+These are just a few examples of the personas that we offer.
+Each one has its own set of prompts and activities to guide your interaction with the AI.
+Feel free to explore and see which ones work best for you!

 Remember, the personas are there to help guide the AI, but they're not strictly necessary.
 The AI will always do its best to generate a useful response based on the input it's given.